 Co-funding Institute(s): National Institute of Arthritis and Musculoskeletal and Skin Diseases, Office of Rare Diseases Research

-The following diseases are related to Ehlers-Danlos syndrome.
+The following diseases are related to Ehlers-Danlos syndromes.
 If you have a question about any of these diseases, you can contact GARD.

 Questions sent to GARD may be posted here if the information could be helpful to others.
 We remove all identifying information when posting a question to protect your privacy.
 If you do not want your question posted, please let us know.
 Submit a new question